-- 1. Providing knowingly false information or identification, whether written or oral, to any University official, faculty member or office. - 2.
-Forgery, alteration, or misuse of any University or government document, record, or instrument of identification. - 3.
-Participating in behavior that could be considered fraud, including receiving or attempting to receive payment, services, or academic credit under false pretenses. - 4.
-Tampering with any University recognized election process.
+- Providing knowingly false information or identification, whether written or oral, to any University official, faculty member or University office. - Forgery, alteration, or misuse of any University, government, or health document, record, or instrument of identification. - Participating in behavior that could be considered fraud, including receiving or attempting to receive payment, services, or academic credit under false pretenses. - Tampering with any University recognized election process.